 Understanding the Cause of Frustration and Aggression

 Before addressing the problem, it’s essential to understand why your dog is behaving aggressively or with frustration.
-Some of the reasons why dogs may experience this behaviour are:
+Some of the reasons why dogs may experience this behavior are:

 Ways to Deal with Dog Barrier Frustration and Aggression

 Training your dog is the most effective way to deal with barrier frustration and aggression.
-Basic obedience training can help teach your dog how to control their impulses and behaviour.
-Start with basic commands such as “sit” and “stay” and gradually move on to more advanced training.
+Basic obedience training can help teach your dog how to control their impulses and behavior.
+Start with basic commands such as sit and stay and gradually move on to more advanced training.

 Dogs that are not adequately exercised and stimulated are more likely to become frustrated and aggressive.
 Give your dog plenty of exercise, such as daily walks or playtime in the park.
 Additionally, provide them with mental stimulation, such as puzzle toys or training sessions.